eyosen/PI-Web-API-Client-VBA/docs/Api/StreamSetApi.md

 # **GetChannelWithHttpInfo**
-> GetChannelWithHttpInfo(string webId, bool includeInitialValues, bool searchFullHierarchy, bool showExcluded, bool showHidden, string categoryName = null, string nameFilter = null, string templateName = null)
+> GetChannelWithHttpInfo(string webId, int heartbeatRate, bool includeInitialValues, bool searchFullHierarchy, bool showExcluded, bool showHidden, string categoryName = null, string nameFilter = null, string templateName = null, string webIdType = null)

 Opens a channel that will send messages about any value changes for the attributes of an Element, Event Frame, or Attribute.